firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

   No linebreaks between results in different files
 {% endhighlight %}

-Thats a bit of a list actually but `ag` is fast and easy to use.
-Let's pipe the output through `sort --uniq -f` to remove the duplicates ignoring the case and count the lines with `wc -l`:
+Thats a quite a list of options but I like `ag`.
+Now let's pipe the output through `sort --uniq -f` to remove the duplicates ignoring the case and count the lines with `wc -l`:

 {% highlight sh %}